adnammit/notes/git.md

 ```

 ## USING GIT
-export GIT_EDITOR=vim (or whatever editor you’d like) in .bashrc
-the repository is a snapshot of your projects
-git init initializes a new project
-git show: look at a repo
-man git-<command>
-rm -rf .git -- nuke the history
-stage change: lining up changes to upload to the repository
+* staging: lining up changes to upload to the repository
-touch foo  -and then-  git add foo
-making a commit:
-snapshot of changes, author, date, committer, parent commit
+* making a commit: a commit is a snapshot of changes, author, date, committer, parent commit
-author and committer are differentiated
+* author and committer are differentiated
-git commit || man git-commit
-git revert <commit to revert to>
-A snapshot is changes made to a file plus pointers to unchanged files

 * remote: is a clone of more or less the same repo
     - `git remote add <name> <url>`
 * tag: marker attached to a specific
     - `git tag -l 'foo'  //list all tags with 'foo'`
 * branch: a parallel path of development starting from a commit that's in the tree
-* HEAD is the last commit in the currently checked-out branch
+* HEAD is a pointer to the last commit in the currently checked-out branch

+### HEAD VS MASTER VS ORIGIN
+* HEAD is an official notion in git, HEAD always has a well defined meaning. master and origin are common names usually used in git but they don't have to be.

+* **HEAD:** the current commit your repo is on.
+    - Most of the time HEAD points to the latest commit in your branch, but that doesn't have to be the case.
+    - HEAD really just means "what is my repo currently pointing at"
+    - In the event that the commit HEAD refers to is not the tip of any branch, this is called a "detached head".

+* **master:** The name of the default branch that git creates for you when first creating a repo.
+    - In most cases, "master" means "the main branch"
+    - Most shops have everyone pushing to master, and master is considered the definitive view of the repo.
+But it's also common for release branches to be made off of master for releasing.
+    - Your local repo has its own master branch, that almost always follows the master of a remote repo.

+* **origin:** The default name that git gives to your main remote repo
+    - Your box has its own repo, and you most likely push out to some remote repo that you and all your coworkers push to.
+    - That remote repo is almost always called origin, but it doesn't have to be.

 ### MERGING VS REBASING
 * merge: combining branches together